MohamedAliMerali/react-course-part2-starter/Notes/01 - React Query - Part-1 Querying data.md

 - **refetchOnMount**: means our queries should be fetch when a component mounts for the first time.
 - **keepPreviousData**: keep the previous data until the new data arrives.

-Most of the time, we don't really need to change these settings, the default values work well for most cases, the only setting that we often need to customise is the stale time and this is dependent on our case, some pieces of data get updated less frequently.
+Most of the time, we don't really need to change these settings, the default values work well for most cases, the only setting that we often need to customize is the stale time and this is dependent on our case, some pieces of data get updated less frequently.

 For this we can configure stale time per query: